uscensusbureau/us-census-bureau-data-api-mcp/README.md

 Then run `npm run build` to build the project.

-With Docker desktop running, run `docker build -t census-api` to build the project in Docker.
+With Docker desktop running, run `npm run docker-build` to build the project in Docker.

 ### Testing